Access full report

 2. Ignoring the Differences Between Short-term and Long-term ROI

-While some data products offer immediate impact and value, others tend to be strategic investments that evolve.
+While some products offer immediate impact and value, others tend to be strategic investments that evolve.
 Failure in identifying differences between short-term and long-term value realisation can lead to premature judgements.

 3. Focusing More on Activities Than Outcomes